Balsamic Roasted Brussel Sprouts

 Overhead view of a serving dish with balsamic roasted brussel sprouts

-These balsamic roasted Brussels sprouts are seriously the best!
+These balsamic roasted Brussels sprouts are the best way to enjoy Brussels sprouts!
 They might even convert a sprouts-hater to a sprouts lover!
-In this recipe, brussel sprouts are oven-roasted in a maple-balsamic glaze until they are crispy and caramelized and SO delicious!
+In this recipe, Brussels sprouts are oven-roasted in a maple-balsamic glaze until they are crispy and caramelized and so delicious!

 up close overhead view of balsamic roasted brussel sprouts

 To trim Brussel sprouts, start by cutting off the stem at the ends.
-Then cut the sprouts in half.
-Discard leaves that fall off in the process!
-Place trimmed sprouts in a colander for the next step…
+Discard leaves that fall off in the process

 Next, coat the Brussels sprouts with olive oil and seasonings.